itteco/iframely/docs/QA Whitelist Format.md

-# Iframely Domains DB File Format
+# Iframely Whitelist File Format

-Itteco provides [Domains DB](https://iframely.com/qa), as the first independently run embeds QA service.

-We cover [Iframely Protocol](https://iframely.com/oembed2), oEmbed v1, Twitter Cards and Open Graph in our test runs.
+Iframely parsers relies on the whitelist file to allow rich media embeds via [Iframely Protocol](https://iframely.com/oembed2), oEmbed, Twitter Cards and Open Graph.

-There are technical/security considerations that can be resolved algorithmically, but it really requires a human eye to check if the user experience of the embeds can be relied on.

-The domains DB can be downloaded as JSON file, the format of which is given in this document.
-It contains the list of domains with `allow` or `deny` tags for each protocol, with supplementary instructions on how to improve the embeds (that are easy to translate into code).

-If you use [Iframely Open Source](https://iframely.com/get), the Domains DB support is already included.
-Just upload the latest file to the `/whitelist` folder of your Iframely server.
-See [Setup Instructions](https://iframely.com/docs/host).

-You can get our domains DB at [http://iframely.com/qa/whitelist.json](https://iframely.com/qa/whitelist.json).
+The central whitelist is already included with default config of the self-hosted [open-source](https://github.com/itteco/iframely) Iframely.
+Your Iframely instance will fetch the file updates periodically from our servers.

+Here's the up-to-date version of the file [http://iframely.com/qa/whitelist.json](https://iframely.com/qa/whitelist.json).

+If you like, you can download it, change and upload into `/whitelist` folder of your Iframely server to replace the default behaviour.
+Or generate your own file altogether based on the structure defined below.

 ## Basic file structure

-File name contains the timestamp when the DB was last updated:
+For your own file, its name should contain the timestamp when the whitelist was last updated:

     iframely-2013-08-27-14-18-UTC.json